carlstep/max_expense_app_3/README.md

   `onPressed: submitData,`

 if the buttons are pressed before values for title and amount have been entered, use if statement in the submitData() function

+93 AppBar Buttons & FAB
+add a button to the action bar and a FAB

+- inside AppBar, add `actions`, then IconButton
+- outside of SingleChildScrollView, add `floatingActionButton`, then FloatingActionButton.
+FloatingActionButtonLocation can be set